|Park Description:|| |

 |Trails Overview:|| |

-There are 31 marked trails in Sterling Forest, in addition to the Appalachian Trail, some of which are briefly described below.
-Hikers should be aware that the Trail Conference only maintains about half of these trails and that blazes frequently have a secondary strip in a contrasting color to the blaze color indicated on the 2011 edition of the Sterling Forest Map.
-Mountain bikers should check with the park or conslult the web trail map (linked above) to determine which trails they can use.
+There are 32 marked trails in Sterling Forest, some of which are briefly described below.
+Hikers should be aware that the Trail Conference only maintains about half of these trails and that blazes frequently have a secondary strip in a contrasting color to the blaze color indicated on the Trail Conference's Sterling Forest Trail Map.
+Mountain bikers should check with the park or consult the web trail map (linked above) to determine which trails they can use.

-- The Highlands Trail (14.6 miles, in the park, teal diamond) Trail highlights the natural beauty of the New York and New Jersey Highlands region and draws attention to this endangered watershed region.
+- The Highlands Trail (14.6 miles [in the park], teal diamond) highlights the natural beauty of the New York and New Jersey Highlands region and draws attention to this endangered watershed region.
 Within Sterling Forest State Park and continuing south to County 511 in New Jersey, the Highlands Trail is co-aligned with the Appalachian, Allis and Sterling Ridge trails.
 There are no Highlands Trail blazes along the Appalachian Trail, from Lakes Road to Mombasha High Point.

 - Several interpretive signs are located along the easy Lakeville Ironworks Trail (0.6 mile, mining motif on yellow).
 This trail can be completed in an easy walk of only 1.1 miles when accessed from and returning to the Visitor's Center via the blue Sterling Lake Loop Trail.